gioblu/PJON/strategies/OverSampling/specification/padded-jittering-protocol-specification-v0.1.md

    |
  ACCEPTANCE
 ```
-The addition of the padding bits adds a certain overhead to information but reduces the need of precise time tuning because synchronization is renewed every byte.
+Padding bits are adding a certain overhead to information but are reducing the need of precise time tuning because synchronization is renewed every byte.
 All the first padding bit duration minus `ACCEPTANCE` is the synchronization window the receiver has for every incoming byte.
 If the length of the first padding bit is less than `ACCEPTANCE` the received signal is considered interference.

 ```cpp
  ________________ _________________ ________________ ________________ __________________